 - CONTAINS, DOES NOT CONTAIN, IS, IS NOT and the numerical operators (=, >, <, <=, >=) are the operators that can be used.
 In addition to this, there are some complex operators that let you enter multiple values against a single parameter without having to create a new condition for each one.
 You can learn more about them here

 The Advanced Search feature can be accessed from both the 'Advanced Search' view (accessible from the left pane,) and the search bar at the top of the screen.

 Note: The Goldfynch search engine utilizes word stemming and stop words for all its searches for better results.
 Learn more about them here.

 Performing a complex search from the Advanced Search view

-1. Create a search query
+Step 1 - Create a basic search query

 a.
 Click the 'Advanced Search' button in the left pane